 Water confidence and a good swimming ability is required for this course.

-Application for the program is a two step process: An interview (in the Coolock campus) followed at a later stage by a “practical” day (taking place at our sailing centre in Malahide).
+Application for the program is a two step process: An interview (in the Coolock campus) followed at a later stage by a “practical” day (taking place on 29th March at our sailing centre in Malahide).

 For applicants who have completed a year long level 5 FAS course in Outdoor Education or a level 6 (or equivalent), there are a limited number of places respectively in second year and third year.